Jeffstr00/Mission_to_Mars/README.md

 ## Overview

 Robin is a data scientist who is obsessed with space, particularly Mars, so she spends a lot of her time keeping up with the latest news on the topic.
 While it is currently her hobby, she ultimately dreams of working for NASA someday.
 In an attempt to impress her prospective employer, she decides to put together a webpage.
 However, rather than just creating a static webpage, she wants it to be a dynamic page which features the latest and greatest news and images.
-In order to do this, she has asked us to help her set up a system that will automatically scrape the latest headlines, pictures and information on the Red Planet from different websites and then display them on a webpage of her own.
+In order to do this, she has asked us to help her set up a system that will automatically scrape the latest headlines, pictures, and information on the Red Planet from different websites and then display them on a webpage of her own.

 ## Information Gathering/Scraping